 Grammar, mechanics, and spelling are taught primarily through copywork, dictation, and a handful of practical exercises.
 In the purple book, students analyze and dissect passages from the following:

 Each Everyday Words section of the workbook lasts for a few weeks and is divided into several lessons.
-Each lesson focuses on one particular section of the book or poem being analyzed and is designed to be completed over the course of one week.
+Each lesson focuses on one particular section of the book or poem being analyzed and is designed to be completed over one week.

 A typical week's lesson begins with the introduction of a short literature passage.
 A student is encouraged to read it to himself, briefly discuss any unknown words with his teacher, and then listen as his teacher dictates a few sentences of the passage out loud for him to copy word-for-word.